Homemade Herb Infused Oils

 Choosing Your Herbs

 Start with dried herbs.
 If you're using fresh herbs from the garden, make sure they’re wilted and dried to avoid moisture, which can cause mold in the oil.
-Health food stores often carry most of the herbs you'll need, but you can also dry your own or you can purchase them from a place like Mountain Rose Herbs.
+Health food stores often carry most of the herbs you'll need, but you can also dry your own or you can purchase them from a trusted supplier such as Mountain Rose Herbs.

 Infusing Oils for Specific Purposes